raghuram-gs/SoapUI/README.md

 ## Creating a project

 You can directly create a new project based on a WSDL(SOAP) based url or a WADL based uri.

+<<Creation of project through URI>>

 This will create a project and add all the web request methods available in the description for us to test.

-Furthermore, you can also import from a Postman collections project from the File menu
+Furthermore, you can also import tests from a Postman collections project from the File menu

 <<File menu>>

-It also has options to import/export a Swagger definition you can check them in the Project menu
+In additon to that, it also has options to import/export a Swagger definition you can check them in the Project menu

 <<Project menu>>

 ## Testing the service

 ## Project hierarchy